coolcom200/Artify/README.md

 to get a product's owner would require querying the database for the owner.
 As a result, I created custom data models that would query the database for missing data.

+Images that are uploaded are stored on the API server for demonstration purposes.
+Once a file is uploaded, details about the file are added into the database to track the file's official name and the path to the file.
+Currently, the path to a file is just a randomly generated UUID which is sliced into a directory structure.
+For example a file with
+`filePath = 19ac0fea-fa27-4806-856f-57f0274d553e` could be sliced into the following directory
+structure: `1 > 9 > a > c > 0 > 19ac0fea-fa27-4806-856f-57f0274d553e`.
+The depth
+is configurable in the `config.json`.
+This structure prevents all the files from being stored in one massive folder and as a result can improve performance.

 ### Database Structure